 Here is how to register for the course:

 1. Contact John Veverka by e-mail to see if there are current openings in the course (limited to 10 participants at one time).
 Contact John at: email@example.com.

-3. Once you receive your regisgration form/placement confirmation, then you can pay the course tuition.
-You can pay by credit card or paypal here at the web site (below).
+2. You can pay the course tuition by credit card or paypal here at the web site (below).
 If paying my check, you can mail your payment to John Veverka at the address below.

 In you have any questions at all, please feel free to ask.